-Oh my horticultural goodness, Sunnylands Center & Gardens are a work of modern art.
-Lucy and I had spent the day before in Joshua Tree National Park and were already on sensory overload when we arrived here.
+Oh my horticultural goodness, Sunnylands Center and Gardens are a work of modern art.
+Lucy and I had spent the day before at Joshua Tree National Park and were already on sensory overload when we arrived here.
 This garden knocked our socks off from the get-go!

 Although there are roughly 53,000 individual plants in this garden, there are only 70 species.
-That means a lot of repetition.
+This means a lot of repetition.
 The style of the garden is a direct reflection of the style of the center – sleek, modern, appealing and fascinating.

 We’ll start this pictorial tour in the front garden which is “wilder” than the back garden.
 The wildflower field makes up the majority of this part of the garden.

 Here is the garden in front of the center: